Looking to embark on a new career path?

-Whether you’re thinking about starting a career as a heavy vehicle mechanic, or you’re wanting to change your career path to work on different machinery, this blog post will guide you through your options so you can make a decision that’s right for you.
+Whether you’re thinking about starting a career as a heavy vehicle mechanic, or you’re wanting to change your career path to work on different machinery, this blog post will guide you through your options, what heavy vehicle mechanic training you’ll need to complete and more so you can make a decision that’s right for you.

-Skills needed to be a heavy vehicle mechanic
+2. What skills do I need to be a heavy vehicle mechanic?

 A heavy vehicle mechanic needs a certain skillset to be able to perform a wide range of tasks.
 These include:

 the ability to understand technical manuals and language